|

 - Golden Spiny Ant is also known as Elegant spiny ant because of

-gaster (ant abdomen), moderately large (10 mm in total length), and have spines or
+gaster (ant abdomen), moderately large (10 mm in body length), and have spines on mesosoma and petiole.

 -